The article has been automatically translated into English by Google Translate from Russian and has not been edited.

 Photo: nhc.noaa.gov

-Cristobal will eventually lose its tropical characteristics over the next few days as it interacts with the advancing cold front in the Upper Midwest.
-However, he will still "remain formidable", say meteorologists.
+Cristobal will eventually lose its tropical characteristics over the next few days as it interacts with an advancing cold front in the Upper Midwest.
+However, it will still “remain formidable,” meteorologists say.

 The hurricane season had just begun on June 1, and the Atlantic had already set a new record.
 Cristobal became the earliest third recorded tropical storm.
 It was preceded by Arthur and Berta, who formed before the official start of the season.
 And soon new threats are possible.
 AccuWeather predicts a busy tropical season in the Atlantic with 14–20 tropical storms, 7–11 of which can become hurricanes, as well as 4 to 6 major major hurricanes of category 3 or higher.